 - Finding common ground: bringing together ecosystem services, agricultural productivity and smallholder livelihoods in landscape planning

 - Targeting agricultural innovation and ecosystem service management in the northern Volta basin

-The theme’s work at the regional scale responds to a call for more demand-driven and locally led initiatives in support of agricultural intensification.
-At the regional level, researchers are partnering with local actors to build skills and influence investment decisions in support of more equitable management of natural resources.
-The CGIAR Research Program on Water, Land and Ecosystems has four regional programs:
+The theme’s work at the regional scale responded to a call for more demand-driven and locally led initiatives in support of agricultural intensification.
+At the regional level, researchers partnered with local actors to build skills and influence investment decisions in support of more equitable management of natural resources.
+The CGIAR Research Program on Water, Land and Ecosystems had four regional programs: